shakedshoshan/multyPlayers/README.md

 # Game Hub

-Game Hub is a collection of real-time multiplayer games powered by AI.
+Game Hub is a collection of real-time multiplayer games.

 ## ✨ Games